gurjot-kaur/Sentiment-Analysis-API/Annotation Pipeline/Readme.md

 This Pipeline scrapes Earning calls from SeekingAlpha, Pre-processes the said calls and uses Google NLP API to generate a sentiment score for every sentence.

+## Pre requisite

+Set up your google account to access the NLP API, and configure following the provided [link](https://cloud.google.com/natural-language/docs/sentiment-tutorial)

 ## Run Instructions

 ```